Table of Contents

 Commoditization is the process by which a product or service becomes a commodity, meaning it is indistinguishable from other products or services in its market.
 Commodity markets are ones in which the products or services being traded are very similar, if not identical.
-You can notice all around you such as-

-- Commoditization of Oil- When the average consumer fills up their car with gasoline, they do not think about the brand of fuel they are using.
+1. Oil Industry- When the average consumer fills up their car with gasoline, they do not think about the brand of fuel they are using.

-- Commoditization of Air Travel- There was a time when people use to get excited about air travel.
+2. Air Travel- There was a time when people use to get excited about air travel.
 But now, it has become so common that people take it for granted.

-- Commoditization of Food- With the advent of supermarkets and big box stores, food has become commoditized.
+3. Food Industry- With the advent of supermarkets and big box stores, food has become commoditized.
 Whether you are buying a gallon of milk or a can of soup, the product is pretty much the same no matter where you buy it.

-- Commoditization of Technology- With the proliferation of smartphones, tablets, and laptops, many types of technology have become commoditized.
+5. Technology Industry- With the proliferation of smartphones, tablets, and laptops, many types of technology have become commoditized.
 For example, there is not a lot of difference between an iPhone and an Android phone, or between a Dell and an HP laptop.